oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Core.V1.md

 [IsMediaType](Org.OData.Core.V1.xml#L407)|[Tag](#Tag)|<a name="IsMediaType"></a>Properties and terms annotated with this term MUST contain a valid MIME type
 [ContentDisposition](Org.OData.Core.V1.xml#L412)|[ContentDispositionType?](#ContentDispositionType)|<a name="ContentDisposition"></a>The content disposition of a binary or stream property or term
 [OptimisticConcurrency](Org.OData.Core.V1.xml#L422)|\[PropertyPath\]|<a name="OptimisticConcurrency"></a>Data modification requires the use of ETags.
 A non-empty collection contains the set of properties that are used to compute the ETag.
 An empty collection means that the service won't tell how it computes the ETag.
-[AdditionalProperties](Org.OData.Core.V1.xml#L426)|[Tag](#Tag)|<a name="AdditionalProperties"></a>Instances of this type may contain properties in addition to those declared in $metadata <p>If specified as false clients can assume that instances will not contain dynamic properties, irrespective of the value of the OpenType attribute.</p>
+[AdditionalProperties](Org.OData.Core.V1.xml#L426)|[Tag](#Tag)|<a name="AdditionalProperties"></a>Instances of this type may contain properties in addition to those declared in $metadata <br>If specified as false clients can assume that instances will not contain dynamic properties, irrespective of the value of the OpenType attribute.
 [AutoExpand](Org.OData.Core.V1.xml#L431)|[Tag](#Tag)|<a name="AutoExpand"></a>The service will automatically expand this stream or navigation property even if not requested with $expand
 [AutoExpandReferences](Org.OData.Core.V1.xml#L435)|[Tag](#Tag)|<a name="AutoExpandReferences"></a>The service will automatically expand this navigation property as entity references even if not requested with $expand=.../$ref
 [MayImplement](Org.OData.Core.V1.xml#L439)|\[[QualifiedTypeName](#QualifiedTypeName)\]|<a name="MayImplement"></a>A collection of qualified type names outside of the type hierarchy that instances of this type might be addressable as by using a type-cast segment.
 [Ordered](Org.OData.Core.V1.xml#L451)|[Tag](#Tag)|<a name="Ordered"></a>Collection has a stable order.
 Ordered collections of primitive or complex types can be indexed by ordinal.
 [PositionalInsert](Org.OData.Core.V1.xml#L455)|[Tag](#Tag)|<a name="PositionalInsert"></a>Items can be inserted at a given ordinal index.
 [AlternateKeys](Org.OData.Core.V1.xml#L459)|\[[AlternateKey](#AlternateKey)\]|<a name="AlternateKeys"></a>Communicates available alternate keys
-[OptionalParameter](Org.OData.Core.V1.xml#L487)|[OptionalParameterType?](#OptionalParameterType)|<a name="OptionalParameter"></a>Supplying a value for the action or function parameter is optional. <p>All parameters marked as optional must come after any parameters not marked as optional.
-The binding parameter must not be marked as optional.</p>
+[OptionalParameter](Org.OData.Core.V1.xml#L487)|[OptionalParameterType?](#OptionalParameterType)|<a name="OptionalParameter"></a>Supplying a value for the action or function parameter is optional. <br>All parameters marked as optional must come after any parameters not marked as optional.
+The binding parameter must not be marked as optional.
-[OperationAvailable](Org.OData.Core.V1.xml#L498)|Boolean?|<a name="OperationAvailable"></a>Action or function is available <p>The annotation value will usually be an expression, e.g. using properties of the binding parameter type for instance-dependent availability, or using properties of a singleton for global availability.
-The static value `null` means that availability cannot be determined upfront and is instead expressed as an operation advertisement.</p>
+[OperationAvailable](Org.OData.Core.V1.xml#L498)|Boolean?|<a name="OperationAvailable"></a>Action or function is available <br>The annotation value will usually be an expression, e.g. using properties of the binding parameter type for instance-dependent availability, or using properties of a singleton for global availability.
+The static value `null` means that availability cannot be determined upfront and is instead expressed as an operation advertisement.
 [SymbolicName](Org.OData.Core.V1.xml#L509)|[SimpleIdentifier](#SimpleIdentifier)|<a name="SymbolicName"></a>A symbolic name for a model element

 ## <a name="RevisionType"></a>[RevisionType](Org.OData.Core.V1.xml#L80)